vulppi-dev/IntREST/docs/USAGE_GUIDE.md

 ## Usage Guide

-To start using IntREST, you need create routes in app folder.
+To start using IntREST, you need create routes in `routes` folder.
 Here's a simple example of routes:

 ```typescript
 import type { IntRequest, IntResponse } from '@vulppi/intrest'